-- Identify students who are a level below, at grade level, or a level above grade level; and communicate this to parents; - Identify those students not making adequate progress toward the Common Core State Standards and institute applicable measures for improvement and communicate the baseline, the intervention strategies, and the progress of those interventions, in the manner identified herein this charter school petition; and - Report student progress throughout the academic school year via a standardsbased means of grade assignation for report cards (grades will be assigned in consideration of Common Core State Standards mastery). - The School will strive to maintain an open channel of communication with parents and other stakeholders at all times and will continuously update and track student progress into TERMS.
+- Identify students who are a level below, at grade level, or a level above grade level; and communicate this to parents; - Identify those students not making adequate progress toward the Common Core State Standards and institute applicable measures for improvement and communicate the baseline, the intervention strategies, and the progress of those interventions, in the manner identified herein this charter school petition; and - Report student progress throughout the academic school year via a standards-based means of grade assignation for report cards (grades will be assigned in consideration of CCSS and/or NGSSS in the content area, mastery). - The School will strive to maintain an open channel of communication with parents and other stakeholders at all times and will continuously update and track student progress into TERMS.